Malaria Diagnostic Refresher

 Please note that the course fee excludes participants’ travel-related costs, including air or bus fare, visa fees (where applicable), and travel insurance.
 For non-Kenya participants, valid travel insurance is mandatory for participation in the residential component in Nairobi

-- USD 760 for tuition fees which includes: provision and maintenance of slides from the WHO Slide Bank, training materials, facilitation and coordination, laboratory supplies, equipment and infrastructure
+· USD 390 (equivalent to KES 50,000) for tuition fees, covering the provision and maintenance of slides from the WHO Slide Bank, training materials, facilitation and coordination, laboratory supplies, equipment and infrastructure, as well as lunch, tea, and snacks.

-- USD 650 for accommodation, dinner, local transport and incidental costs for Nairobi-based residential participants
+· USD 660 (equivalent to KES 84,500) for accommodation, dinner, local transport and incidental costs for Nairobi-based residential participants

 Our thoughtful approach to admissions will help make your enrolment as easy as possible.